-Additional Resources for engagement in breakfast club In order to stimulate learning, teachers should plan for opportunities for children to have individual learning experiences through trips, visits etc The adopted mind set an ethos ensure that they children have their own pupil voice.
-This will positively impact on self-esteem and the perseverance which they children show in their learning.
-10 All teachers to plan for the beginning of their topics to promote the learning Cost of trips and visitors Evidenced by quality of resources available to pupils.
-Evidence in the range of experiences / visits being offered to children across a variety of year groups within school resulting in an improvement in the quality of work within Literacy and Numeracy. £3660 Cost of transport to visits Research shows that pupils who have not participated in an after school club by the age of 9yrs are very unlikely to ever £2000 participate.
-Cost of releasing staff to supervise on visits £500
+Additional Resources for

+engagement in breakfast

+club

+La cadanta d' L. C. The adopted select of

+In order to stimulate The adopted mind set an ethos ensure 10

+learning, teachers should plan for opportunities for that they children have their own pupil voice.
+This will positively impact on self-

+children to have esteem and the perseverance which they

+individual learning children show in their learning.

+experiences through 3

+trips, visits etc

+Evidenced by quality of resources

+available to pupils.
+Evidence in the range

+All teachers to plan for of experiences / visits being offered to

+the beginning of their children across a variety of year groups

+topics to promote the learning within school resulting in an improvement

+learning in the quality of work within Literacy and

+Cost of trips and visitors Numeracy.

+£3229

+Research shows that pupils who have

+not participated in an after school club by

+Cost of transport to visits the age of 9yrs are very unlikely to ever

+participate.

+£2000

+Cost of releasing staff to

+supervise on visits

+£500

-Total budgeted cost: £65,090
+Total budgeted cost: £63,959